ryssbowh/craft-themes/DEVELOPERS.md

     $e->rules[] = ['newOption', 'double'];
 }
 ```
+:warning: Options definitions must not fetch layouts/displays/view modes from database, or the installation may fail.
+:warning: Changing options may break the displayer and its rendering

 ### New Vue component

 If you need to define a new Vue form field component, register an asset bundle :